By Rev. Angela Flanagan*

 On March 3-12, four young adults from the Northeastern Jurisdiction traveled with two United Methodist Volunteers in Mission leaders on a journey to Cuba.
 The trip was open to both clergy and laity.

 As young adults in the American United Methodist church, our age tends to make us the exception to the rule.
-However, in Cuba we encountered a church with an average age of 25 to 32-years old.
+However, in

 Many churches in Cuba have a young adult worship service either weekly or monthly, but young adults’ leadership is not confined to those age-specific ministries.
 Young adults are visible in every area of leadership — pastors, musicians, worship leaders, liturgical dance teams, and administrative positions in the bishop’s office.